refinedev/refine/documentation/docs/ui-integrations/ant-design/components/breadcrumb/index.md

 - You can swizzle this component to customize it with the [**refine CLI**](/docs/packages/list-of-packages)

-- In the earlier versions of **refine**, `<Refine>` component had accepted `DashboardPage`, which could be used to add an index page to your app.
-With the changes in the `routerProvider` API of **refine** however, `DashboardPage` is deprecated.
+- In the earlier versions of Refine, `<Refine>` component had accepted `DashboardPage`, which could be used to add an index page to your app.
+With the changes in the `routerProvider` API of Refine however, `DashboardPage` is deprecated.
 You can now define an index route yourself manually by your router package.

 - In earlier versions, the home icon in the `Breadcrumb` was created by the `DashboardPage`, now it is rendered if you define a an action route as `/` in any one of your resources.
 It will be rendered with the home icon regardless of the current route.
 You can also hide the home icon by setting `showHome` to `false`.